N-Erickson/termidar/README.md

 # termidar 🌦️

-A beautiful, real-time weather radar in your terminal.
-Built with [Bubble Tea](https://github.com/charmbracelet/bubbletea).
+Real-time weather radar in your terminal!

 Updated video: